Cyber Resilience Assessment of Unbalanced Distribution System Restoration under Sparse Load Forecasting Attacks: Power System Restoration under Adversarial Load Forecasting Attacks

+To quantify how the sparse perturbations generated by SAA affect the resilience of the restoration process, we define a resilience metric named Restoration Impact Index (RII).
+Unlike conventional forecasting metrics, the RII is intended to evaluate cyber resilience over the full forecasting-restoration pipeline.
+Its key purpose is to measure how severely the restoration process degrades when it is subjected to sparse perturbations.
+Specifically, the OPF-based validation framework is first used to determine whether the perturbed forecasts make the restoration plan operationally infeasible, and this process identifies the minimum sparsity required to trigger restoration failure.
+The resulting unmet-load ratio is then normalized by that minimum perturbation level, yielding

+where $k_{min}$ denotes the minimum sparsity level that can cause restoration failure in the OPF validation. $R_{L}$ represents the ratio of unrestored loads to all demand:

+$P_{i,\phi}^L$ is the restored load at bus $i$ and phase $\phi$, and $P_{\text{total}}$ is the total demand to be restored.
+Thus, $R_{L}$ measures restoration degradation, while $k_{min}$ reflects tolerance to sparse perturbations; their ratio increases when large load loss is caused by fewer perturbed entries.
+A larger RII indicates weaker cyber resilience, meaning that the restoration process suffers larger unrestored load and loses feasibility under smaller perturbations.
+When $RII=0$, it indicates that all load is restored in the validated restoration outcome.
+In this way, the RII provides a quantitative bridge between sparse perturbations and downstream restoration consequences, enabling the comparison among attacks with different sparsity levels.

 The workflow of our proposed validation framework is illustrated in Fig. \ref{fig: work flow}.
 It contains two stages: planning stage and validation stage.
-In the first stage, the MILP-based restoration model generates restoration plans based on the attacked loads.
+In the first stage, the MILP-based restoration model generates restoration plans based on the attacked load forecasting results.
 In the second stage, these plans are sent to the OPF model to assess their feasibility under actual loads.
 If the OPF has feasible solutions, the attack fails, and the restoration plan remains feasible.
 Conversely, if no feasible solution is found, the attack is deemed successful, which means the restoration plan is infeasible in practical scenarios.
+Then based on the OPF results, the restoration impact index is finally calculated to quantify the restoration consequence of the attack.